 You can choose to hire a guide.
 The trek is relatively easy and takes only 20 minutes to reach the peak.

-Has this Oslob day trip itinerary been helpful to you?
+That concludes our guide for day trip in Oslob!
+Has this been helpful to you?
 Let us know in the comments below!

 What to read next: